elastisys/compliantkubernetes/docs/adr/0035-run-tekton-on-service-cluster.md

 ### Negative Consequences <!-- optional -->

 * Possibility that Tekton itself goes into a bad state by applying a bad change
-  - This should however only impact the management cluster
+  - This should however only impact the Management Cluster

 ## Pros and Cons of the Options <!-- optional -->

-### Tekton on management cluster
+### Tekton on Management Cluster

 * Good, single instance to setup and manage
 * Good, centralised management of all clusters
 * Good, environment can be managed as a group or individually if needed
 * Good, Tekton itself should be unaffected if it applies a bad change to the workload cluster and will be available to perform rollback
-* Bad, Tekton itself can potentially go into a bad state if it applies a bad change to the management cluster
+* Bad, Tekton itself can potentially go into a bad state if it applies a bad change to the Management Cluster
 * Good, no need for high privilege credentials in workload cluster
-* Bad, aggregating high privilege credentials in management cluster
+* Bad, aggregating high privilege credentials in Management Cluster
-* Good, limited access to management cluster
+* Good, limited access to Management Cluster

 ### Tekton on each cluster